Yoga Retreats at Amritapuri

 In most yoga retreats, participants will receive an illustrated handout to support their ongoing daily practice of this holistic yoga – a foundation from which you can journey to your true essence.

 Those who attend yoga retreats while Amma is at the ashram will also be able to receive Her darshan.
 (Literally this means to see a holy person.
 However, Amma embraces each person who comes to see her, and for that reason she has been called ‘the hugging saint’).

 “Love is our true essence.
 Love has no limitations of caste, religion, race or nationality.
 We are all beads strung together on the same thread of love.”

 Amrita Yoga Retreats are open to all levels of experience.

 Inspired by Amma, our asana practices are not just about technique, they are infused with heart-centered awareness.
 Practitioners feel deeper peace, contentment, compassion and creativity after experiencing an Amrita Yoga retreat.

-“I was having more trouble balancing in Tree Pose.
-But in this class, when we began with awareness of the heart, I had no trouble!
-I felt more fully present… softer… there was more of me available.” – V
+“I always had trouble balancing in Tree Posture.
+But in this class, when we began with awareness of the heart, it happened effortlessly!
+I felt more fully present… softer… I was available.” – V